-1. This regulation stipulating for the use of management information system for forestry sector of the Vietnam Administration of Forestry includes:
+1. This regulation stipulating for the use of management information system for forestry sector maintained by the Vietnam Administration of Forestry under MARD includes:

+- Purpose of Management Information System

-- of- The structure of forestry management information system
+- The structure of forestry management information system

+- Roles and responsibilities related to the management of the data and information contained in the FORMIS

 2. This regulation is applied to the units and individuals working in the field of Agriculture and Rural Development and using of Forestry Management Information System.